maintainable/framework/README.markdown

 You can generate stubs with `./script/generate`.
 You'll probably want to start with `./script/generate model post`, which will create a `Post` model file with associated migration and test files.
-Type `./script/generate` with no arguments for help.
+Use `./script/generate` with no arguments for help.

 Tasks such as `db:migrate` are run as `./script/task db:migrate`.
 For a